trzy/MRLaserTag/README.md

 There is also a *Spectator* scene which is intended to be run on the PC.
 It can be run directly from the editor or built as a standalone Windows binary.

-**NOTE**: The host address of the server is hard coded to `192.168.0.100` and must be changed before building to match your server PC address.
+**NOTE:** The host address of the server is hard coded to `192.168.0.100` and must be changed before building to match your server PC address.
 This is located on the *Network* game object under either *HMDApp* or *SpectatorApp*, depending on which scene you are in.
 The port should not be changed because it is hard-coded to 6810 in `src/python/networking/tcp.py`.

 ![Network game object in hierarchy](assets/doc/Network_Hierarchy.png) ![Network inspector](assets/doc/Network_Inspector.png)